ThatOneCalculator/DiscordRPCMaker/README.md

 <details>
     <summary markdown="span">Click me for the  list of issues!</summary>

+### I have to be in the directory to run the file!
+This is a known issue, I'm working on an implementation for global configs.

 ### My buttons aren't working!
 Discord doesn't let you click your own buttons.
 However, everyone else can.
 This is a limitation with Discord.